sallynasrfields/friend-finder/README.md

 An express based website used to link friends with other friends of similar nature.

 ## How to Use This App.
-1. Enter "npm Install" into terminal.
+1. Enter "npm Install" into terminal to install all required npm packages locally.
-2. Enter "npm start" into terminal.
+2. Enter "npm start" into terminal to start the server.
+A message logged to display will notify you that you're server is "listening".
 3. Navigate to localhost:8080 in web browser.
 4. Click on "Survey".
 5. Answer all questions.